 Or a willing accomplice?

 Currently, I expect the story to be around 11 chapters with each chapter, save for the prologue and epilogue, more or less covering the events of one month of the school year.
-The second (final) book takes place ten years later.
+The second (final) book takes place ten years later, in 2008, over the course of a few months.
 I’m happy to be able to say that I currently have the intro and part one of the prologue done–or, y’know, done enough to share.
 The content warning will almost definitely change as I add content, but I will always make it clear here on the thread when it has.

 The story will likely have a lot of 90’s Americana nostalgia, but one of my priorities is making sure it is still understandable and enjoyable for other nationalities and those with English as a second, third–or fourth?? damn, Gina! …ok i’m sorry–language.